Step One: Contact the Admissions Office

 ☐ For students who have Identified Learning or Support Needs, copies of reports/results of specialist language and learning support services dated within the last 3 years

-☐ A confidential letter of reference from a current academic subject teacher on a JIS form downloadable from within the application system.
-The letter must be emailed directly to JIS Admissions by the teacher
+from a current academic subject teacher.
+The letter must be emailed directly to JIS Admissions by the teacher and should be dated within 6 months of your child's first day of school.

 Once you begin your online application, you will receive an invoice for the application fee.
 Click